Peach: Distribution

 The exact place of origin for the domestic peach is unknown.
-Based on archeology from the 2010s East China near the Yangtze Delta has emerged as a likely candidate and contradicting the theory of domestication in Northwestern China.
+Based on archeology from the 2010s, East China near the Yangtze Delta has emerged as a likely candidate and contradicting the theory of domestication in Northwestern China.
 Many sources since the 1980s have listed North China as its likely place of origin.
 They are now naturalized in many other parts of Asia.
 It grows throughout eastern China and into Inner Mongolia.
 To the east they are found on the Korean Peninsula and in Japan.
-To the south they are also found in Vietnam and Laos.
+To the south they are found in Vietnam and Laos.
 In the Indian subcontinent are reported in the Eastern Himalayas and nearby Assam province, but not Nepal, parts of central India, Pakistan, and the Western Himalayas.
-Westwards they are also an introduced species in Afghanistan, Iran, and all the countries of Central Asia.
-Transitioning to Europe they also grow in the North Caucasus, Transcaucasus, and Turkey.
+Westwards they are an introduced species in Afghanistan, Iran, and all the countries of Central Asia.
+Transitioning to Europe they grow in the North Caucasus, Transcaucasus, and Turkey.

-In Europe the peach trees are partly naturalized.
+In Europe, the peach trees are partly naturalized.
 In western Europe they are found in Portugal, Spain, France, Ireland, and the United Kingdom.
 In central Europe they are reported as escaped from cultivation in Germany, Hungary, and Switzerland and in Corsica, Sardinia, Italy, Cyprus, and Greece in the south.
 In the southeast they grow as introduced plants in Slovenia, Croatia, Romania, and Bulgaria.
 To the east they are found in parts of European Russia, Ukraine, and Crimea.